 (Note: maybe we should have some transfer programs to help the needy.
+I personally favor a universal basic income to raise the baseline.
 But when government tries to take on all charitable tasks, bad things happen.
 Hearts harden.
 Bureaucracy bloats.
 Rule of law diminishes.
 Voters are corrupted.)

 We have wasteful pork-barrel projects because the voters ask for them.
 Who is willing to say “No thanks,” even as other districts get their unfair share?
 This should be the job of Christians.

-Our representatives are corrupted by special money because they need the money to reach the voters.
-Few show up for candidate forums.
-Few read candidate web sites.
+Our representatives are corrupted by special interest money because they need the money to reach the voters.
+Few people show up for candidate forums.
+Few people read candidate web sites.
 Advertising is needed.
-And the easiest source of money are greedy special interests, who have favors to ask.
-Honest government requires volunteers to give time and money in support of the general weal.
+And the easiest sources of money are greedy special interests, who have favors to ask.
+Honest government requires volunteers to give time and money in support of the general welfare.
 This is a charitable act, as most of the benefits go to others, the non-participants.
 A minority of dedicated activists can influence politicians greatly; politicians listen to their donors and volunteers.

 (Note: this is not a call for a Christians uniting behind a particular political party or even agenda.
 It is a call for participation by honest people who are not asking for special favors.)